dee-2197/DATA_550_final_project/README.md

 system.
 This command mounts project_final directory of our system root directory to the project_final directory of image root directory, so as to open final report created in image, in local final_project directory.
-(Note: it will work well in windows operatimg system)
+(Note: it will work well in windows operatimg sys)

 We can add “-it” in starting and “bash” at end like ” docker run -it -v “/\$(pwd)”/report:/home/rstudio/project/final_project <image_tag> bash”